adamkgray/algorithmic-toolbox/README.md

 # Algorithmic Toolbox

-These are my Elixir solutions (so far) to the problems presented in the Coursera course "Algorithmic Toolbox".
+These are my elixir implementations of common algorithms.

 They can be explored freely in mix: